-Rent Manager’s New Architectural Requests Feature is a Gamechanger
+Rent Manager’s New Architectural Approval Requests Feature is a Gamechanger

 In Rent Manager, navigate to Services > Architectural Requests to access your community’s requests register.
 From here, you can view the applications that have been approved, denied, or are still pending review.
 Each request will be linked to a tenant and property, and feature a description, photo, and tally of how many votes the request has received.
 If you receive a request in-person or on paper, you can easily add it to the register.

 As a best practice, you should avoid deleting a request—instead, deny it and leave it in the folder.
-Even if the request is outlandish and violates your guidelines, a denial will be sent to the resident, while a deletion can make it seem like your board never received it, and the resident will try and submit it again.
+Even if the request violates your guidelines, the resident receives a denial.
+Otherwise, a deletion can make it seem like your board never received it, and the resident will try and submit it again.